 In a nutshell, a retransfer printer offers a more durable, long-lasting and high-quality printing experience than direct-to-card printers are capable of producing.
 With professional over-the-edge printing, even on the uneven surfaces of access control smart cards, a retransfer printer is the ideal solution for efficient card printing.
 You can read more about the benefits of a retransfer ID card printer in our direct-to-card vs retransfer explained guide.

 In this blog, we’ll be breaking down the key features of a retransfer printer and how both models stack up against each other.
 So, let’s compare these two printers side by side.

-Card quality and printing speed
+1. Printing quality and speed

-Both come fitted as standard with a 200-card output hopper.
+Both come fitted as standard with 200-card output hoppers.
 The Ultima comes with a 200-card input hopper as standard too, meaning you won’t need to worry about running out of miss-matching hopper loads while printing.
 While the HDP5000 has just a 100-card input hopper as standard, this can be upgraded to a 200-card unit.

-Encoding and security options
+2. Encoding and security options

-Connectivity, compatibility and usability
+3. Connectivity, compatibility and usability